Claire Dean

 Inca Trail Reservations

 Ideally, you should try to book the Inca Trail about six months in advance, as a general rule of thumb.
 If you want to trek during high season (June, July, and August), during these months, trail permits can sell out as soon as they go on sale!
 May is usually the first month to sell out, followed by June then July.
-Dates around important festivals such as Fiestas Patrias, Inti Raymi and New year, can also sell out quickly.
-The months surrounding high season can also sell out ahead of time.
-If you want to hike the Inca Trail in April, May, September, October or November, try to book at least three or four months in advance.
+Dates around important festivals such as Fiestas Patrias, Inti Raymi, and New Year, can also sell out quickly.
+The months surrounding the high season can also sell out ahead of time.
+If you want to hike the Inca Trail in April, May, September, October, or November, try to book at least three or four months in advance.
 Bear in mind that the Inca Trail is closed during the month of February.

 Inca Trai to Machu Picchu